awslabs/fast-differential-privacy/fastDP/README.md

 ```python
 [param.requires_grad_(False) for name, param in model.named_parameters() if '.bias' not in name]
 ```
-Note that for two-phase DP training (Section 4.4, [6]), one need to detach the first engine and attach a new engine to a new optimizer.
-See `image_classification/CIFAR_TIMM_2phase.py` for details.
+Note that for two-phase DP training (e.g. appendix of [6] or DP continual training), one need to detach the first engine and attach a new engine to a new optimizer.

 ### References
 [1] Goodfellow, Ian.
 "Efficient per-example gradient computations." arXiv preprint arXiv:1510.01799 (2015).